Anon-Artist/R3C0Nizer/README.md

 chmod +x prerequisites.sh reconizer.sh

 ./prerequisites.sh  # Run this script once this will check all dependencies are installed or not.
-                    # If not installed it will install all the prerequisites mentioned in the readme automatically.
+                    # If not installed it will install all the prerequisites mentioned automatically.

 ./reconizer.sh      # This is the recon script which will install necessary tools in its first run if it is not installed.
 ```

-# About
+# About :superhero_man:
 * R3C0Nizer is a script written in Bash, which was a subdomain enumeration tool, now is a growing first ever CLI based Menu driven automated scanner with latest updated, fastest and efficient tools.

-# Tools
+# Tools :muscle:

 - Subdomain Enumeration
   - assetfinder